Run Home, Slow: Plot

+After a despairing desert ride home, they find an abandoned farmhouse and bury the money, and Nell tries to heal Ritt.
+Time passes, and fickle Julie Ann seduces Kirby near the rotting corpse of the mule, which he had to kill for dinner, since Nell has banished them to the barn.
+Nell is suspicious, but she needs Julie Ann to bear children since they are the last of the Hagens.
+But Julie Ann gets bored and longs for excitement and glamour, and tries to get wishy-washy Kirby to run away with her.
+When he isn't sure, Nell catches her digging up her share of the money, and Julie Ann defiantly says she's leaving.
+Nell doesn't stop her, but sends sobbing sap Kirby after her with an axe.
+Ritt gets on his feet and calls Nell evil, and says she just wants to preserve the Hagen name.
+Nell replies that Ritt and Kirby have done all the killing.
+Ritt sends her to stop Kirby, but it's too late.
+Kirby finds Julie Ann, and she desperately tries to sweet-talk him into sparing her.
+Kirby is unable to axe her at first, but when he realizes she is a two-faced, selfish liar, he strangles her to death and carries her back.
+Nell goes to tell Ritt and sees he's hung himself, and she goes outside in despair and finds Kirby dead next to Julie Ann's body.
+Apparently he's killed himself too, or Ritt killed him before hanging himself.
+Nell can't move the tree bark to get the money, so she staggers off into the desert half-crazed, the last of the Hagens, despite her best efforts.

 Music

 Cerveris had previously taught English at Antelope Valley High School in California, where Frank Zappa had been one of his pupils.
 After leaving the job to move to a career in screenwriting, he and Zappa had remained in touch, and in 1959 he persuaded Tim Sullivan, the producer of Run Home, Slow, to commission Zappa to compose and conduct the score for the film.

 One of the themes Zappa composed, And Very True, became the basis for the track Duke of Prunes on the Mothers of Invention's 1967 album Absolutely Free.
 Studio performances of the film's main theme later featured in Zappa's posthumous compilation albums The Lost Episodes, as a stereo mix, and Mystery Disc, as a mono mix with an additional Zappa guitar solo.
 A live performance of the theme is included in You Can't Do That on Stage Anymore, Vol. 5.